DEI and the Nervous System

 Many people are familiar with the BioPsychosocial Model, which considers factors in health, illness, and human development, like genetics, family dynamics, coping skills, and self-esteem.
 We might expand this to include economic and environmental conditions: access to clean drinking water, stable housing, safe neighbourhoods, and food security.
 But we need to go further still — to include the impacts of oppression, injustice, and inequity.

-This isn't a blog about DEI, and I'm not an anti-racism educator.
-What this is, though, is a reflection for people in white bodies about why educating ourselves matters — and that doing so can feel uncomfortable, challenging, and even activating for our nervous systems.
+While I'm not an anti-racism educator, and this is not a blog about DEI, this is a reflection for people in white bodies about why educating ourselves matters — and that doing so can feel uncomfortable, challenging, and even activating for our nervous systems.
+Awareness of this can be an important first step so that when things get uncomfortable - and they will when change is involved - we stay and work through rather than evade and resist.

-The same is true when it comes to oppression and inequity — DEI is not just about the workplace.
-Those forces shape health - and the nervous system - across all systems, and DEI aims to create equitable and respectful environments for everyone within all systems.
+The same is true when it comes to oppression, injustice, and inequity.
+These forces shape health — and the nervous system — across every dimension of life.
+That is precisely why DEI extends beyond the workplace: it aims to create equitable and respectful environments for everyone, in every system we move through.

 Selam Debs speaks to how people in white bodies, and those with certain forms of privilege, have been conditioned into biases — often without realising it.
 It's like walking through life with blinders on, trained not to see the inequities affecting someone else's health, safety, or lived reality.
 Recognising this conditioning isn't about guilt.
 It's about awareness and responsibility.